 - rotisserie chicken - convenient shortcut

-- minced garlic - gives the recipe a kick
+- garlic powder - gives the recipe a kick

 - dried parsley - for color and flavor

 - chicken broth - the base of this soup

-- wide egg noodles - best noodles ever
+- wide egg noodles - best noodles for this recipe

 - heavy cream - provides richness

 - cornstarch mixed with water - thickening agent

-1 - Dice carrots, onion and celery.
+1 - Dice carrots, onion and celery into small pieces.
 Chop chicken and set aside.

 2 - Sauté diced carrots, onion and celery with butter in a large dutch oven or soup pot for 10 minutes over low heat.

-3 - Add chopped chicken, garlic and parsley and stir well.
+3 - Add chopped chicken, garlic powder and parsley.
+Stir well.

 4 - Stir in chicken broth and bring to medium low heat.
 Cover and simmer soup for 20 minutes.

 5 - Add wide egg noodles and turn up heat to medium.
-Cook noodles about 7 minutes until tender.
+Cook noodles about 10 minutes until tender.
 If not tender, cook a little longer.

 6 - Pour in cornstarch mixed with water and stir over heat until thickened.
 Take soup off of heat and stir in heavy cream.
 Serve in large bowls with oyster crackers if desired.

 - If you dice the vegetables ahead of time, it will help with prep.
 Purchase pre-diced veggies at the grocery store to eliminate even more prep time.